 - Maintain the Lie: What Lisa ultimately decides to do, because of the positive influence that the legend of Jebediah Springfield has on the town.

 - No Hero to His Valet: The main plot of this episode.
 When Lisa does find proof that might convince everyone (causing Mayor Quimby to consider shooting her before she can reveal it) she changes her mind, telling everyone that she was wrong the whole time.
 (Why?
 After seeing the positive factors of the town's bicentennial celebration like the veterans at the parade and children having fun, she decided that the town knowing the truth would destroy hope and morale.)

-- Older than They Look: This was the first episode to imply that Kearney is above the normal age for an elementary school student.
-According to Principal Skinner, Kearney is the only kid in Springfield Elementary to remember both the 1976 Bicentennial and the Watergate scandal and he is seen shaving.
+- Older Than They Look: This was the first episode to imply that Kearney is above the normal age for an elementary school student.
+According to Principal Skinner, Kearney is the only kid in Springfield Elementary to remember both the 1976 Bicentennial and the Watergate scandal (which, at the time of the episode, would put him between the ages of 20 and 39) and he is seen shaving.